SquareAstronaut-RoundAirlock/Guesstimation-Gaming-Application/README.md

 # **Guesstimation Gaming Application**
-## *Python* O *MySQL*
+## *Python* ~ *MySQL*

-The application offers two games to choose to play from: Hangman and  Photographic Memory Test
+The Pycharm application offers two games to choose to play from: Hangman and  Photographic Memory Test

 ## **Application features**